filecoin-project/lotus-docs/content/en/storage-providers/operate/sector-pledging.md

 59 sectors renewed
 ```

 Please note that the command has to be executed with the `--really-do-it` flag to actually send the message.
-Its good practice to check the output is what the user expected before actually adding the flag.
+Its good practice to check that the output is what the user expected before adding the flag.

 ### Renew sectors in a txt-file